-When I was in school I remember the music teacher’s daughter used to play the Sitar very well.
+When I was in school I remember the music teacher’s daughter used to play the sitar very well.
 Since she had the talent in her genes and of course access to the right training she was adept at the instrument from an early age.
 I remember how she was called upon in almost every school function to give a performance.
 We all were in awe of her talent but I also remember how she didn’t have many friends.
 That was perhaps because she was never around during recreation time.
-She was always either practicing for something or performing somewhere.
-Not that that’s bad, in fact it’s fabulous, but was she really enjoying life?
+She was always either practising for something or performing somewhere.
+Not that that’s bad, in fact, it’s fabulous, but was she really enjoying life?
 Isn’t play good for a child’s emotional health?
 For a child to be well rounded, the child must enjoy childhood things like playing and being with friends.
 Every child deserves a normal and diverse social life!

 According to Judy Galbraith, Masters degree in guidance and counselling of the gifted, “Without even realising it, parents can sometimes overwhelm their gifted children and “create unintentional barriers.”